GSA-TTS/piipan-open-source/docs/quick-start-guide-dev.md

 1. Each state uploads deidentified participant data, in bulk, to the Piipan
 1. Tenant Workers query the Piipan for participant matches between states
 1. Tenant Workers collaborate to resolve matches (not yet implemented)
-1. FNS monitors state uploads and other metrics (partially implemented)
+1. Tenant monitors state uploads and other metrics (partially implemented)

 From an Engineering perspective, this guide will walk you through: